CharlieMc0/universal-token-launcher/frontend/README.md

 This project is the frontend for the Universal Token Launcher, which allows users to deploy and transfer tokens and NFTs across multiple blockchains using ZetaChain's cross-chain technology.

+## ✨ UI/UX Enhancement Initiative (In Progress)

+To elevate the user experience and visual polish, we are implementing several enhancements based on the updated `documentation/design.md`:

+- **Enhanced Visual Feedback:** Implementing subtle micro-interactions (hover/active states, transitions) on buttons, inputs, and tiles.
+- **Improved Loading States:** Replacing basic text indicators with skeleton loaders and spinners for a more engaging feel during data fetching and transactions.
+- **Component Refinement:** Polishing input field states (focus, error, disabled), card/container internal structure, and toggle component visuals.
+- **Workflow Clarity:** Introducing visual process steppers for multi-step actions like deployment and improving the interaction flow of contextual elements like the transfer panel.
+- **Typography & Readability:** Refining type hierarchy and improving the display of data like addresses and transaction hashes (monospace font, copy functionality).

 ## Backend Integration

 The frontend integrates with a backend server running on port 8000.
 The integration is handled through the `apiService.js` file, which provides methods for: